Apprenticeships in the United Kingdom: Early history

 Apprenticeships have a long tradition in the United Kingdom, dating back to around the 12th century and flourishing by the 14th century.
+During the sixteenth and seventeenth century, a large share of training in towns took place in London: almost 80% of urban apprentices in England would be found in the city, having travelled from across the nation.
 The parents or guardians of a minor would agree with a master craftsman or tradesman the conditions for an apprenticeship.
 This contract would then bind the youth for 5–9 years (e.g., from age 14 to 21).
 Apprentices' families would sometimes pay a "premium" or fee to the craftsman and the contract would usually be recorded in a written indenture.
-Modern apprenticeships range from craft to high status in professional practice in engineering, law, accounting, architecture, management consulting, and others.

-In towns and cities with guilds, apprenticeship would often be subject to guild regulation, setting minimum terms of service, or limiting the number of apprentices that a master could train at any one time.
+In towns and cities with guilds, apprenticeship would often be subject to guild or city regulation, setting minimum terms of service, or limiting the number of apprentices that a master could train at any one time.
+The most important source of oversight of apprenticeship contracts was through the courts operated by towns or cities, such as the Lord Mayor's Court of London, which heard large numbers of disputes each year.
+Elsewhere, Justices of the Peace could judge disputes.
 Guilds also often kept records of who became an apprentice, and this would often provide a qualification for later becoming a freeman of a guild or a citizen of a city.
 Many youths would train in villages or communities that lacked guilds, however, so avoiding the impact of these regulations.

 In the 16th century, the payment of a "premium" to the master was not at all common, but such fees became relatively common by the end of the 17th century, though they varied greatly from trade to trade.
 The payment of a one-off fee could be very difficult for some parents, limiting who was able to undertake apprenticeships.
 In the 18th-century, apprenticeship premiums were taxed, and the registers of the Stamp Duty that recorded tax payments mostly survive, showing that roughly one in ten teenage males served an apprenticeship for which they paid fees, and that the majority paid five to ten pounds to their master.